Welcome to Agricultural Confined Spaces

 Announcements & News

-We would like to extend a special thank you to The Grain Journal for helping financially support the preparation and distribution of the 2018 summary.
+We would like to extend a special thank you to The Grain Journal for helping financially support the preparation and distribution of the yearly summaries.
 We have lost funding to carry out this effort and now must rely on outside support to make it happen.

 It is our hope that these annual reports will help keep the hazards associated with agricultural confined spaces and their impact on workers, on the front burner.
 This problem is not going away, even with a broad-based national effort to eliminate it.

-The 2018 Summary is now available on our Yearly Report page.
+The latest Summary is now available on our Yearly Report page.

 This material was produced under grant number SH24885SH3 from the Occupational Safety and Health Administration, U.S. Department of Labor.
 It does not necessarily reflect the views or policies of the U.S. Department of Labor, nor does mention of trade names, commercial products, or organizations imply endorsements by the U.S. Government.